SamChou19815/website/packages/blog/blog/2018-12-31-cs-in-high-schools.md

 If you are unlucky, you may encounter administrators who want to replace a free, silicon-valley-like environment with a highly regulated one.
-They have their own agenda, and their understanding of what’s needed for computer science ranges from uninformed to ignorant.
+They have their own agenda, and their understanding of what's needed for computer science ranges from uninformed to ignorant.
 The stated purpose is always to ensure clubs grow in a healthy and sustainable way, but there were no external forces to push them to ensure that all clubs are treated equally.
 Under the leadership of some stubborn nerds like me, it would be resisted to ensure that computer science clubs are actually doing things in a